mudasobwa/mudasobwa.github.io/_posts/2013-04-04-yadr-for-dummies.md

 * restart `zsh`

-The screenshots below shows only the visual effectiveness of the theme; the cymes is in details.
+The screenshots below show only the visual effectiveness of the theme; the cymes is in details.
 Everyone is to be exalted about it’s power and scared kinda “why didn’t I switched to it yesterday.”

 **Inside git branch:**